-Name in epn_core view: species Type : string - standard formulas only unit: unitless Utype : ?
+Name in epn_core view: species Type : string - standard formulas only unit : unitless Utype : ?
 Utype : Not in DM?
-UCD : meta.id;phys.atmol
+UCD : phys.composition.species or phys.atmol.element (TBC)

 The species parameter introduces the chemical species of interest in simple data services.
 The formatting is very basic and simply uses the standard formula in ascii, e. g., H2O for water, CO2 for carbon dioxide or Fe for iron.
 This is the only query parameter that is provided in case sensitive form, using the standard chemical notation.
 This format can only accommodate atoms and simple molecular species, and does not support isotopic variations.